 The FEBS basic grant provides funds to cover travel (economy class) and subsistence of invited speakers (entries a, b), and general costs of course organization, including secretarial help and cost of course materials (entries d-g).
-Please note that the FEBS basic grant cannot be used to cover living expenses of students and other participants (entry c).
-FEBS also cannot pay honoraria to speakers or provide funds to cover the costs of professional congress organizers.
+Please note that the FEBS basic grant cannot be used to cover living expenses of students and other participants (entry c) or rentals.
+FEBS also cannot pay honoraria to speakers or provide funds to cover the costs of Professional Congress Organizers (PCOs).
+FEBS approval is required if the Organizer intends to manage the course through a PCO.